Articles of the German-South African Lawyers’ Association e. V.

 The business year of the Association shall be the calendar year.

-(1) Any person having a special interest in the law of South Africa may become a member, especially those who are connected by their studies or profession with the laws of South Africa.
+(1) Any person having a special interest in the law of South Africa may become a member, especially those who are associated by virtue of their studies or profession with the laws of South Africa.

 (2) Corporations and partnerships may also become members of the Association.

-(3) The Board of Directors shall decide whether or not to accept an application for membership based upon written application.
+(3) The Board of Directors reserves the sole discretion on whether or not to accept an application for membership based upon written application.

 (4) Upon recommendation of the Board of Directors the General Assembly may elect honorary members.